RunestoneInteractive/thinkcspy/_sources/Labs/pythonshell.rst

 application, on the Mac you can find this under Utilities in the Applications folder, on most versions of Linux you can find it under the accessories menu.
 Once you have a terminal started, you simply type python and press the return key.
-To shart the shell under windows simply go to the start menu and choose `Python (command line)` from the menu.
+To start the shell under windows simply go to the start menu and choose `Python (command line)` from the menu.